YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 If sightseeing matters to you, plan it before surgery, not immediately after.
 After surgery, the goal is simple healing, washing, sleeping safely, and protecting the grafts.

 Turkey uses the +90 telephone code and GMT+3 time zone.
 The official currency is the Turkish Lira, although many medical tourism services quote in Euro or US Dollars.
-Most patients should notify their bank before travel, carry a card and some cash, and check whether their phone plan works abroad.
+Most patients should notify their bank before travel, carry a card and some cash, check whether their phone plan works abroad, and understand how payment for a hair transplant in Turkey will be handled.

-An all-inclusive hair transplant package in Turkey usually includes the surgery, essential post-operative medication, airport-hotel-clinic transfers, and hotel accommodation.
-Some clinics include aftercare products or hair-care sets.
+An all inclusive hair transplant package in Turkey usually includes the surgery, essential post-operative medication, airport hotel clinic transfers, and hotel accommodation.
+Some clinics include aftercare products or hair product sets.
 Flights are usually not included.

 The package should reduce travel stress, not replace medical judgment.
 A good package should still allow the plan to change if the donor area, medical history, or expectations make a smaller operation safer.